icarusfactor/openstack-Installs/cloud-init/README.md

 > or use cloud-init.
 Will have to figure out what they use to boot thier cloud
 > images.
 CloudLinux 7 qcow2 image does not show logs while installing you can view
 > the serial console before its avaialbe on the network with limited feedback.
-> But it does work fine otherwise and has a sparse RPM package list.
+> But it does work fine otherwise which makes it fast to install and boot and has a
-> ***NOTE: The Cirros and Ubuntu QCOW2 image are an .img file.***
+> sparse RPM package list. ***NOTE: The Cirros and Ubuntu QCOW2 image are an .img file.***
 > I've ran into a problem with older kernels(Older than 4.19)and newer images
 > not working at all or with long delays.
 This problem has been diagnosed as
 > a ***BoottimeEntropyStarvation*** problem.
 This is a problem with SystemD